icsa-caps/ccKVS/README.md

 # ccKVS
-A skew-aware key-value store build on top of RDMA, inspired by HERD/MICA & FaRM, utilizing the techniques of symmetric caching to offer increase performance over load balancing.
+A skew-aware key-value store build on top of RDMA, based on MICA key-value store and adapting HERD libraries, utilizing the techniques of symmetric caching to offer increase performance over load balancing.

 ## Symmetric Caching
 Every node contains an identical popularity-based cache of keys stored in the system